 Founded in 1941, Epiphany is a community centered in Jesus.
 It’s a place where Jesus restores with forgiveness and new life.
 It’s a place for gathering socially, where unrelated people can relate.
-Here, we are growing to know Jesus more deeply by experiencing his sacrificial love and learning to love like him.
+We are growing to know Jesus more deeply by experiencing his sacrificial love and learning to love like him.

 Who are we?
 What are we doing here?

-We came up with a bold ministry plan.
+A few years back, we came up with a bold ministry plan.
 We wanted to grow.
 Not quantitatively in the first place, but qualitatively, in depth, in relationships.
 We wanted to grow in God’s Word, grow in service, and see God grow His kingdom here in our neighborhood.
 We were ready to let faith run.

 In time it became clear that we wanted to focus our efforts in our local area.
 We could be church in a lot of places, but we still believe God has called us to be church here, in a transitioning urban area, with no parking lot, problems with crime, a growing refugee and immigrant population close by, pockets of wealth and poverty all packed in together in proximity.
 God called us to be church here.